gabuz0me/Demo_AoC_5/script/article_en.md

 56 93 4
 ```

+`2.1-3.5` As you can see, the first line gives all the seed numbers, and it is followed by the description of all the maps.
+Since a map takes a number as an input, and gives another number as an output, we can plot it like so, with the inputs on the left and the outputs on the right.
+Here, the higher the number, the higher it it is displayed.

-Each map is composed of rules.
-Each rule is defined by three numbers : the **destination range start**, the **source range start** and the **range length**.
+`2.1-4` Each map is composed of **rules**, one per line.
+A rule shifts a range of inputs to a range of outputs.
+Each rule is defined by three numbers : the **destination range start**, that we will plot on the right side, the **source range start** plotted on the left side, and the **range length**.
 On the first map, the "seed to soil map", the first rule is `50 98 2`.
-The **source range start** is `98` and the **range length** is `2`.
-That means the range concerns two seed numbers, `98` and `99`.
-Since the **destination range start** is `50`, the seed numbers `98` and `99` are mapped to location numbers `50` and `51`.
+So the **destination range start** is `50`, the **source range start** is `98` and the **range length** is `2`.
+Because the length is two, that means the range concerns only two seed numbers, starting with the **source range start**, that is `98` and `99`.
+Since the **destination range start** is `50`, the seed numbers `98` and `99` are mapped to soil numbers `50` and `51` respectively.
-The second line, `52 50 48`, means that the `48` seeds number `50, 51, ..., 96, 97` are mapped to the `48` location numbers `52, 53, ..., 98, 99`.
+The second line, `52 50 48`, means that the `48` seed numbers `50, 51, ..., 96, 97` are mapped to the `48` soil numbers `52, 53, ..., 98, 99`.

+`2.1-5` Because I find the visuals to be prettier, the rules of these maps won't always be shown with the grid.
+From now on, they will also look like this.
+Though, you must keep in mind we're still dealing with discrete numbers.

 <!-- We don't talk about intermediate functions yet! -->

-We will call these rules the *shifters*.
+`2.1-6` Since all these rules do is to shift numbers, we will call them the *shifters*.
 If, on a given map, no *input characteristic number* matches its *shifters*, the *output characteristic number* is the same as the input.
-Thus, on the seed-to-soil map, the seed number `55` is mapped to soil `57` since it matches the second shifter, but seed number `13` is mapped to soil `13` since no rule matches with it.
+Thus, on the dummy seed-to-soil map, if we had a seed number of value `99`, if would have been mapped to soil number `51` since it matches the first *shifter*.
+On the contrary, the seed number `13` is mapped to soil `13` since no shifter matches with it.

 ![The first map](../images/generation/part_1/s_first_function.svg)

-To solve the problem, we have to find, for each seed number, the next *characteristic number* through each map until obtaining the *location number*, and then finding the minimum of all these numbers.
+`2.1-7` To solve the problem, we have to find, for each seed number, the next *characteristic number* through each map until obtaining the *location number*, and then finding the minimum of all these numbers.
 Easy, right?
-Well for our simple input, yes.
-But on the real input problem, you have 19 seeds, and each map has like 30 rules.
+Well for our dummy input, yes.
+But on the real input problem, you have 20 seeds, and each map has like 30 rules.
 So I do not encourage you to do it by hand.
 We'll create a program to do that for us.
 Let's begin.

 | The example | The real problem |
 |:-:|:-:|